michimani/honyakutter/README.md

 go test .
 ```

-# Manual execution of Lambda functions
+# Manual execution

-Using AWS CLI.
+Execute Lambda functions and Step Functions state machine manually by using AWS CLI..
 (The latest versions at the time of this writing are `v2.4.4` and `1.22.18`.)

 ## Translate Lambda Function